Be a Driving Influence

 Small Group (15–20 minutes)

 In this part of the lesson, have students use the tips provided and their own ideas to brainstorm ways they can use positive social influence to advocate safe driving behavior and help prevent their families and friends from engaging in distracted driving.
-Have students work in groups to act out their ideas, which they can then use in their PSAs.
+Have students work in groups to act out their ideas.

 If students need examples of distracted-driving issues, provide them with the following list: